aws/s2n-tls/docs/USAGE-GUIDE.md

 int s2n_config_set_verification_ca_location(struct s2n_config *config, const char *ca_pem_filename, const char *ca_dir);
 ```

-**s2n_config_set_verification_ca_location**  initializes the trust store from a CA file or directory
+**s2n_config_set_verification_ca_location** adds to the trust store from a CA file or directory
 containing trusted certificates.
-By default, the trust store will be initialized to the common locations
+Note that the trust store will be initialized with the common locations
-for the host operating system.
-Call this function to override that behavior.
+for the host operating system by default.
+To completely override those locations, call
+[s2n_config_wipe_trust_store](#s2n_config_wipe_trust_store) before calling this function.
 Returns 0 on success and -1 on failure.

 ### s2n\_config\_add\_pem\_to\_trust\_store